Monthly news and reviews of queer women in music.

 in a band called Mermaids.
 So far there isn’t too much known about the project,

-as Sketch has also just opened a bar in her hometown of
+as Sketch has also just opened a bar in her hometown of Toronto, but she sings/plays the guitar while

 her bandmate plays the accordion.